Linda, Listen to ME!

 Finally, I pulled away and went straight to Panera Bread for lunch.
 Panera Bread is my favorite place to eat, next to home.
 I always get the Fuji Apple Chicken Salad with Balsamic Vinaigrette on the side.
 I can no longer eat their lovely whole grain baguettes because I am gluten intolerant.
 Sad, huh?
 Poor me…poor, poor pitiful me.

 Anyway, as I looked down at my lovely salad, the guilt was so immense I could barely get it down.
 I was reminded of my most humbling encounter with the homeless woman in Belfast, Northern Ireland, in 2005.
+I told you about that, right?
 And yet, here I was again, confronted with my hardness of heart, listening remorsefully to God’s admonishments and offering my feeble response, “I’m so sorry, Lord.
 I did it again.
 I am so sorry!”

 This time, when the light turned red, there were four cars in front of me.
 I threw my car in park, got out, and ran to her (she was limping so badly the first time, I didn’t want her to have to hobble up the hill.
 I felt bad enough as it was).
 I handed her the money, hugged her sweaty, dirty body, returned the blessing she offered me first, and ran back to my car, which, by then, was blocking traffic.